ACADEMIC PROGRAM

 Bio

 Julia Constanze Braunmiller is a Senior Private Sector Development Specialist with the World Bank’s Women, Business and the Law project, which benchmarks women’s access to economic opportunity across 190 countries.
 Julia leads the team’s engagements on promoting uptake of the data through World Bank operations and external partners, incentivizing legal and policy reform for inclusive economic development.
 Her expertise is in comparative family law, access to finance, the inclusion of sexual and gender minorities, and the rights of women with disabilities.
-Previously, she taught international human rights law at the Johns Hopkins University and directed programs pioneering clinical legal education throughout the Middle East and North Africa.
+Previously, she taught international human rights law at the Johns Hopkins University School of Advanced International Studies (SAIS) and directed programs pioneering clinical legal education throughout the Middle East and North Africa.
+Julia holds an M.A. in International Relations from SAIS and a law degree from Germany (Diplom-Juristin).

 Cody Ragonese